nyelidl/pKaNET_Cloud/README.md

 ---

-## ⚠️ Important Notes

-- pKaNET Cloud+ uses a calibrated heuristic pKa table and microstate-ranking workflow, not a quantitative experimental pKa predictor.
-- For borderline cases where one or more predicted site pKa values fall within ±1.5 units of the target pH, the predicted charge should be treated as uncertain.
-Use `predict_charge(mode='auto')` to escalate these cases automatically to the full pipeline.
-- `heuristic_net_charge()` returns charge 0 for keto-form warfarin input because no OH group is detectable on the parent form; `predict_charge(mode='auto')` escalates to the full pipeline and returns −1.
-- Net-charge agreement does not guarantee that the exact ionised atom or tautomer is correct, especially for polyprotic or zwitterionic molecules.
-- The pKaHub-derived benchmark subset is a curated validation subset, not a redistribution of the complete raw pKaHub database.
-- In the G12 drug regression panel, Gefitinib and Imatinib are assigned as +1, whereas Erlotinib and Osimertinib are assigned as neutral.
-EGFR inhibitors should be evaluated compound by compound rather than assigned a uniform charge class.
-- The 65-case internal regression suite was run with Dimorphite-DL active.
-The large pKaHub-derived benchmark used the fast charge-estimation path.
-Using `predict_charge(mode='auto')` for the full benchmark may further improve agreement for borderline and polyprotic cases, at the cost of longer run time.

----

 ## ✅ Recommended Wording for Manuscript or ESI

-> The protonation-state assignment module of pKaNET Cloud+ was evaluated using an internal chemically curated regression set (65 molecules, 100% net-charge agreement at pH 7.4) and a drug-like subset derived from the pKaHub experimental pKa database (27,218 molecules, 69.34% net-charge agreement at pH 7.4; Sipos-Szabó et al.).
+> The protonation-state assignment module of pKaNET Cloud+ was evaluated using an internal chemically curated regression set (67 molecules, 100 % net-charge agreement at pH 7.4) and a drug-like subset derived from the pKaHub experimental pKa database (27,218 molecules, 69.37 % net-charge agreement at pH 7.4; Sipos-Szabó et al.).
 The benchmark endpoint was dominant net-charge agreement at pH 7.4, not numerical pKa prediction accuracy.
 The pKaHub-derived benchmark subset was curated to retain molecules with interpretable macroscopic charge-state annotations relevant to ligand docking.
 The complete raw pKaHub database was not redistributed; only curated validation outputs and disagreement summaries were provided for reproducibility.
 Full benchmark data and extended ligand preparation methodology are provided in the Supporting Information.

 ---